Guide

 What a 13F filing is

-A 13F is a quarterly report that large institutional investment managers must file with the SEC, listing the US-listed stocks they hold.
-Managers with at least $100 million in covered securities have to file within 45 days of the end of each quarter, which makes 13Fs the main public window into what hedge funds own.
+A 13F is a quarterly report that large institutional managers file with the SEC, listing the US-listed stocks they hold.
+Any manager with at least $100 million in qualifying securities has to file within 45 days of the end of each quarter.
+That makes 13Fs the main public window into what the big funds own.

 Funds file a 13F-HR (the holdings report) each quarter; a 13F-NT is a notice that the holdings are reported by another manager.
 Managers can also amend a filing (13F-HR/A) or, in narrow cases, request confidential treatment to delay disclosing a position.
 Build those caveats into how much you read into any single quarter.